-Baby skin is much thinner than adult skin and the formation of the many layers of their epidermis is incomplete.
-Therefore, any product applied to a baby’s skin can be absorbed more easily.
-And babies can have more severe reactions to chemical substances on their skin, such as those found in store-bought baby wipes.
-If you have a baby with sensitive skin or prefer not to use chemicals on your sweet babe’s perfect bottom, it is pretty easy to make your own baby wipes.
+Baby skin is much thinner than adult skin, and the formation of the many layers of their epidermis is incomplete.1 Therefore, any product applied to a baby’s skin can be easily absorbed.
+And babies can have more severe reactions to chemical substances on their skin, such as those found in store-bought baby wipes.2 If you have a baby with sensitive skin or prefer not to use chemicals on your sweet babe’s perfect bottom, it is pretty easy to make your own baby wipes.

 Why I Decided to DIY Baby Wipes

 My youngest daughter inherited my super sensitive skin.
 When she was a baby, we struggled to remedy her irritated skin and persistent yeast diaper rashes for the first few months of her life.
 (And, yes, she kept passing the fungal infection to my milk ducts and vice versa via breastfeeding.
 I cried a lot in frustration and from exhaustion.)
 Eventually, I discovered a milk protein allergy caused her digestive (and diaper) troubles.
 Even though I cut all dairy out of my diet for breastfeeding going forward, it took months for her skin to recover fully.

 During that time, I realized that many commercial baby wipes (yes, even the ones marketed as “natural” or “sensitive”) contain preservatives and antibacterial ingredients like sodium citrate and sodium benzoate that seem harmless but can aggravate an already irritated bum.